JoeSpeed1952/f-4e-manual/src/stores/overview.md

 # Weapons & Stores

-As a cornerstone of air forces around the globe, the F-4E's effectiveness is not only attributed to its advanced avionics and airframe design but also to its formidable array of weapons and stores.
+As a cornerstone of air forces around the globe, the F-4E's effectiveness is not only attributed to its advanced avionics and airframe design, but also its formidable array of weapons and stores.

 The F-4E features three main types of [Air-to-Air](./air_to_air/overview.md)